mkouhei/d.palmtb.net/2012/11/27/python_ldap.rst

    0 is not changed, 1 is changed.

-So to modify that result of compare_s datas are "1" only.
+When result of compare_s() is "1", I'll use data for modify.

 Modify
 ^^^^^^